seperman/deepdiff/README.txt

 Thanks to:

+- nfvs for Travis-CI setup script
 - brbsix for initial Py3 porting
 - WangFenjin for unicode support
+- timoilya for comparing list of sets when ignoring order
-- nfvs for Travis-CI setup script
+- Bernhard10 for significant digits comparison